The number of equivalent realisations of a rigid graph: Closing Remarks and Open Problems

 If we cannot determine $c(G)$ precisely then we could ask for tight asymptotic upper bounds on $c(G)$.

 \begin{prob} Determine the smallest $k\in \real$ such that $c(G)=\mbox{O}(k^n)$ for all rigid graphs $G$ with $n$ vertices. \end{prob}

 Clearly $c(G)$ will be maximised when $G$ is isostatic, and hence it follows from \cite[Theorem 1.1]{BS} that $c(G)\leq\frac{1}{2}{{2n-4}\choose{n-2}}\approx 4^n$ for all rigid graphs $G$ with $n$ vertices.
-Borcea and Streinu \cite[Proposition 5.6]{BS} also construct an infinite family of isostatic graphs $G$ with $c(G)=12^{(n-3)/3}\approx 2.28^n$.
-(Such a family can be obtained recursively from a triangle by joining two disjoint graphs already in the family by three disjoint edges.
-The fact that $c(G)=12^{(n-3)/3}$ for this family can be deduced from Lemma \ref{cleavage3}.)
-It follows that $12^{1/3}\leq k\leq 4$.
-It may be true that $12^{1/3}$ is the correct value of $k$, but the graph $G_1$ of Figure \ref{fig1} shows that $12^{(n-3)/3}$ is (probably) not a universal upper bound on $c(G)$ since we (probably) have $c(G_1)=28>12^{4/3}$.
+Borcea and Streinu \cite[Proposition 5.6]{BS} also construct an infinite family of isostatic graphs $G$ with $c(G)=12^{(n-3)/3}\approx 2.29^n$.
+Such a family can be obtained by taking several copies of the triangular prism with a single triangle in common.
+The fact that $c(G)=12^{(n-3)/3}$ for this family can be deduced from Lemmas \ref{thm:cleavage_glob} and \ref{triangle}.
+Emiris and Moroz \cite{EM} use a similar construction using the graph $G_1$ to obtain an infinite family of isostatic graphs $G$ with $c(G)=28^{(n-3)/4}\approx 2.3^n$.
+It follows that the answer to Problem \ref{p2} will satisfy $28^{1/4}\leq k\leq 4$.

 It would also be of interest to determine a tight lower bound on $c(G)$ when $G$ is isostatic.